-In this work, fuzzy second order differential equations with fuzzy initial values considered.
-Parametric fuzzy number used to find the general solution with first given solution under Hakuhara derivations in the formula in four cases.
+In this work, the linear fuzzy differential equations of second order with fuzzy initial values considered.
+Parametric fuzzy number is used to find the general solution with first given solution under Hakuhara derivations in the formula in four cases.
 Then by using fuzzy initial values four solutions are found.
+In this paper, the example is solved by method and the solutions for four cases are drawn in Maple 18.